spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/advanced-usage/manually-configure-hosts-and-checks.md

 - `ip`: if this field contains an ip-address we'll use that instead of the `name` when connecting to a server `custom_properties`: see the section on [using custom properties](https://docs.spatie.be/laravel-server-monitor/v1/monitoring-basics/writing-your-own-checks#using-custom-properties)

-The are the fields you can manipulate in the `checks` table:
+These are the fields you can manipulate in the `checks` table:

 - `host_id`: the `id` of the host in the `hosts` table on which this check will be performed.
 - `type`: TO DO